gofullstack/gabriel/README.md

 ## Tests

-You can run the test suite with `npm test`.
+You may run the test suite with `npm test`.

+## Documentation

+Gabriel is documented using [docco](http://jashkenas.github.io/docco/) if you add additional documentation you should regenerate the docs by running `docco src/*.js`.
+You may read through the docs [here](http://gofullstack.github.io/gabriel/docs/gabriel.html).